-Our business prospects will depend on our ability to complete studies, clinical trials, including our ongoing Early Feasibility trial in 10 to 12 patients in head and neck cancer and our study in Covid-19 patients, obtain satisfactory results, obtain required regulatory approvals and successfully commercialize our Hemopurifier product candidate.
+Our business prospects depend on our ability to complete studies, clinical trials, including our ongoing and planned studies in COVID-19 patients and solid tumors in cancer, obtain satisfactory results, obtain required regulatory approvals and successfully commercialize our Hemopurifier product candidate.
 Completion of our clinical trials, announcement of results of the trials and our ability to obtain regulatory approvals could be delayed for a variety of reasons, including:

-- · slow patient enrollment; - · serious adverse events related to our medical device candidates; - unsatisfactory results of any clinical trial; - the failure of our principal third-party investigators to perform our clinical trials on our anticipated schedules; - · different interpretations of our pre-clinical and clinical data, which could initially lead to inconclusive results; and - delays resulting from the coronavirus pandemic.
+- · slow patient enrollment; - · serious adverse events related to our medical device candidates; - unsatisfactory results of any clinical trial; - the failure of our principal third-party investigators to perform our clinical trials on our anticipated schedules; - · different interpretations of our pre-clinical and clinical data, which could initially lead to inconclusive results; and - · delays resulting from the coronavirus pandemic.